AlienEngineer/scale-flutter-app/README.md

 <img width="582" height="257" alt="image" src="https://github.com/user-attachments/assets/ba0ca9c6-0ffc-4143-ba19-247c8c606fe1" />

-## Breaking Changes

-The handling of breaking changes must always be planned in advance.
-Breaking changes should be scheduled to allow feature libraries time to adapt.
-Any unplanned breaking change must be reverted and reintroduced in a planned way.

-Unplanned breaking changes create a lot of alignment work between feature libraries and put pressure on teams to keep up with the latest version.
-This must never happen.

 ## Framework Library

 The framework library is meant to provide cross‑cutting functionality to be used by all feature libraries.
 Examples include state managers (Bloc, get_it, etc.), HTTP requests, inversion-of-control containers, and so on.